tmonck/clean_up_snapshots/info.md

 ## Installation instructions:

 1. Install HACS for Home Assistant
-2. Add this repo as a custom repository
+2. Navigate to HACS Store
+3. Search for "Clean up your snapshots"
-3. Install
+4. Install
-4. Restart Home Assistant
+5. Restart Home Assistant
-5. Generate a Long Lived Token
+6. Generate a Long Lived Token
     1. Navigate to your profile page.
     1. At the bottom of the page you will see a section called Long-Lived Access Tokens.
     1. Click create.
     1. In the pop up give your token a name.
     1. Copy the token from the following pop up **This will not be saved anywhere so put it somehwere you can find it again**
-5. Copy resulting token input this in configuration.yaml:
+7. Copy resulting token input this in configuration.yaml:

 ```yaml
 clean_up_snapshots_service: